What is UML Activity Diagrams?

 1. Identify the scope of the activity diagram

-Begin by identifying what it is you are modeling.
+Begin by identifying what you are modeling.
 Is it a single use case?
 A

 portion of a use case?
 A business process that includes several use cases?
 A